kenhkan/ng-musical-brunch/README.md

 ### Layout

-Harp provides a powerful layout mechanism.
-However, in Angular.js, routing is handled internally by the `$location` subsystem.
-So we only need one HTML file--the `index.html`.
-Simply define a `index.html`, `index.jade`, or `index.ejs` and use Harp's partials to include other parts of your app.

-Also, do *not* use Harp's own `_layout` as it is automatically generated with correct references to your scripts and styles.
+Harp provides a powerful layout mechanism with `_layout`.
+However, do *not* use Harp's layout mechanism as `_layout` is automatically generated with the correct references to your scripts and styles.

 ### App file structure

 There is no convention here.
-Any file recognized by Harp is compiled.
-Anything else is treated as assets and are transferred as-is for your deployment.
+Scripts and styles recognized by Harp are compiled.
+Anything else (including markups) is treated as assets and are transferred as-is for your deployment.

 The directory `vendor/` is reserved for third-party code that is managed by Bower.
 Your app directory could look something like: